remla25-team6/lib-version/README.md

 4. The packages are available on GitHub packages.

 ## AI Disclaimer
 Used ChatGPT-4o to refine README.
+Additionally, ChatGPT-4o was used to help generate the `release.yml` file, specifically the logic to authenticate with the Github Packages registry.